 console.log(`🚀 Server ready at http://localhost:4000/graphql`);

-In the file above, we start by importing all necessary modules.
-Then, we create our GraphQL context and return an object from it containing the reference to our MongoDB instance.
-Next, we create our ExpressJS application and set up the express-graphql
+This file starts by importing all necessary modules.
+Then it creates the GraphQL context and returns an object from it containing the reference to your MongoDB instance.
+Your ExpressJS application is created and the express-graphql

 , resolvers